How these Non-Profits Are Harnessing Volunteer Stories to Show Real Impact

 2. Team Rubicon: Healing in the Midst of Chaos

-Stories about the exhaustion after long days clearing debris.
+Stories about the exhaustion after long days of clearing debris.
 The laughter that bubbles up during late-night meals.
-The unexpected friendships forged through shared mission.
+The friendships that appear when people share a mission.

 3. Robin Hood Army: Meals, Memories, and Movements